Ldoppea/snowcamp-conference-hall-helper/README.md

-# Snowcamp - Papercall helper
+# Snowcamp - ConferenceHall helper

-A helper project allowing to list papercall submissions in different ways
+A helper project allowing to list ConferenceHall submissions in different ways

 ## Getting Started

-Retrieve your API key from your Papercall event : `https://www.papercall.io/events/<eventID>/apidocs`
+Retrieve your API key from your ConferenceHall event : `https://conference-hall.io/organizer/event/<eventID>/edit/integrations`
+Retrieve your Bearer token from ConferenceHall : get the Authorisation header using your browser dev tools, should be something like `Bearer xxxxxx`

 Run the server